-- Describe the core disciplines of public health and how they apply to improving population health - Recognize potential ethical issues and implement the concepts of ethical conduct of research in epidemiologic studies - Design epidemiologic studies applying sound methodology and assess the validity of results - Develop and implement data collection/management methods and tools needed for performing epidemiology investigations - Apply quantitative and reasoning skills, as well as content-area knowledge to analyze data from epidemiological studies - Utilize the application of statistical methods that are critical to epidemiologic inquiry; manage and manipulate data sets in statistical analysis software packages including SAS and R - Identify major chronic and infectious diseases, their general patho-physiology, descriptive epidemiology and risk factors - Critically evaluate scientific literature and synthesize the outcomes across studies, balancing limitations and contributions of each study - Articulate research questions that advance scientific knowledge and develop a proposal for extramural research funding - Present data at academic and professional meetings and submit scientific papers for publication in high-impact peer-reviewed journals - Convey epidemiologic concepts to students and peers; effectively communicate epidemiologic information to scientists, policy makers and the public - Conduct an advanced original research project and demonstrate mastery of the topic area - Read, plan, develop and present epidemiologic data outside their area of mastery - Provide consultation to health professionals in conducting epidemiological research; and be prepared to work collaboratively with scientists and practitioners in other fields
+- Design epidemiologic studies applying sound methodology and assess the validity of results. - Develop data collection/management methods and too needed for performing epidemiology investigations. - Utilize the application of statistical methods that are critical to epidemiologic inquiry; manage and manipulate data sets in statistical analysis software packages including SAS and R. - Identify major chronic and infectious diseases, their general patho-physiology, descriptive epidemiology and risk factors. - Critically evaluate scientific literature and synthesize the outcomes across studies, balancing limitations and contributions of each study. - Articulate research questions that advance scientific knowledge and develop a proposal for extramural research funding. - Effectively communicate (written and oral form) epidemiologic concepts to students and peers - Conduct an advanced original research project and demonstrate mastery of the topic area. - Read, plan, develop and present epidemiologic data outside their area of mastery. - Conduct epidemiological research and be prepared to work collaboratively with scientists and practitioners in other fields. - Convey epidemiology concepts to new learners of epidemiology. - Recognize and identify the ethical issues relating to epidemiologic studies used in public health practice and/or research.